singlecellanalyst/SCAWebserver/README.md

-Repository for the maintenance of webserver: www.singlecellanalyst.org
+Repository for the SingleCellAnalyst webserver: www.singlecellanalyst.org